jasonmccallister/env/README.md

 Install env using the command `go get themccallister/env`.

+## Common Helpers

+There are a few helper methods on Env that are used often, these are `AppMode` and `AppKey`.

+`AppMode` is a string that defines the applications mode, such as production, development or staging.

+`AppKey` is a random string that can be used for encrypting within the application.

 ## Documentation

 You can create a new env instance in your app like so: